-These predictions are seen to be in agreement with experimental results on some materials such as amorphous Pb and Sn [107] films, and alloys such as W-Re [108], Mo-Ge [109] and Nb3Ge [110], whose T_c dependence on disorder and sheet resistance R_s are in good agreement with those from the theory.
-Three dimensional materials such as amorphous Au_xSi{1-x} [111] or Nb_xSi{1-x} [112] also show the expected S-M-I transitions.
+[128], whose T_c dependence on disorder and sheet resistance R_s are in good agreement with those from the theory.
+Three dimensional materials such as amorphous Au_xSi{1-x} [129] or Nb_xSi{1-x} [130] also show the expected S-M-I transitions.
 Nevertheless, from what we saw in the previous chapter, many materials including thin films of Be, NbN, InO_x and TiN, and three dimensional NbN show a direct S-I transition, alongwith a seemingly robust gap at T = 0 in the single particle spectral function, and surviving pairing correlations even in the insulating state.
 This calls for a completely different theory, which brings us to the 'bosonic' mechanism.